rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 [toolstate documentation]: https://forge.rust-lang.org/infra/toolstate.html
 [toolstate website]: https://rust-lang-nursery.github.io/rust-toolstate/

-### Cargo test

-`cargotest` is a small tool which runs `cargo test` on a few sample projects (such as `servo`, `ripgrep`, `tokei`, etc.).
-This ensures there aren't any significant regressions.

-> Example: `./x test src/tools/cargotest`

-### Crater
+### Integration testing

-Crater is a tool which runs tests on many thousands of public projects.
-This tool has its own separate infrastructure for running.
-See the [Crater chapter](crater.md) for more details.
+Rust tests integration with real-world code to catch regressions and make informed decisions about the evolution of the language.
+There are several kinds of integration tests, including Crater.
+See the [Integration testing chapter](integration.md) for more details.

 ### Performance testing